-My bride, Melanie, and I had just given our youngest son the latest iPod for Christmas.
-It was his pride and joy.
-But he’d left it on a table and asked his friends to keep an eye on it while he went to the arcade.
+That phone was a Christmas gift just a few months before, and he loved it.
+But he’d left it on a table and asked his friends to keep an eye on it while he went to the restroom.
 It wasn’t there when he returned.

-Of course, I wanted to say: “You did what!?
+Of course, Michael wanted to say: “You did what!?
 Why did you set it down?
 That’s about the dumbest ….
 Do you know how much that cost?”

-But as I looked at him, I knew that wasn’t what he needed.
+But as Michael looked at his son, he knew that wasn’t what he needed.
 Disciplining kids when they already feel bad for their actions is tricky—after all, you don’t want to pound a lesson into your kids when they are already feeling down.